-- build a better understanding of critical supply chains - work with industry to identify supply options to address vulnerabilities - address vulnerabilities identified in the Sovereign Manufacturing Capability Plan by incentivising Australian businesses to invest in capabilities through new equipment, technology, skills and processes
+- work with industry to identify supply options to address vulnerabilities - address vulnerabilities identified in the Sovereign Manufacturing Capability Plan by incentivising Australian businesses to invest in capabilities through new equipment, technology, skills and processes.

-The intended outcomes of the program are:
+The intended outcomes of the program are to:

-- to improve Australia's resilience to future supply chain shocks - to facilitate diversification of supply options and increase investment in the economy - to enable diversification into export markets and reduce reliance on domestic markets - to improve collaboration between domestic and international manufacturers and suppliers - to mitigate supply chain risks for critical products and enhance visibility and transparency of the supply chain for critical products identified in the Sovereign Manufacturing Capability Plan - to accelerate digitalisation and deeper integration of technology to optimise supply chain performance.
+- improve Australia's resilience to future supply chain shocks - facilitate diversification of supply options and increase investment in the economy - enable diversification into export markets and reduce reliance on domestic markets - improve collaboration between domestic and international manufacturers and suppliers - mitigate supply chain risks for critical products and enhance visibility and transparency of the supply chain for critical products identified in the Sovereign Manufacturing Capability Plan - accelerate digitalisation and deeper integration of technology to optimise supply chain performance.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.